- Setup: 2016 Ski-Doo LinQ board racks on a 2014 Summit 800, 154 track

 - Best Use: Backcountry

 - Cost: High – $439 per board + LinQ system + heavy duty bumper

-Rider Profile: Male, backcountry snowmobiler of many, many years.
+- Rider Profile: Male, backcountry snowboarder and snowmobiler of many years

 - Score: 8 / 10

 I love how modular these racks are.
 You can easily remove them from the sled or replace small parts instead of the full assembly.
 It also felt really nice to not have to drill as many holes in my new sled tunnel for install.
-The racks have proven to be very durable and can hold a board through the roughest of trail conditions with no complaints.
-These racks excel at quick tie down and release of boards.
-And they allow for a big bag tie-down area on your tunnel.
+The racks have proven to be very durable and can hold a board securely through the roughest of trail conditions with no complaints.
+These racks excel at quick tie down and release of snowboards and skis.
+Another highlight is the large tunnel area they leave open for tying down bigger packs.

 I bought these racks when I bought a new Ski-Doo Summit 800.
 The shop gave me a discount on parts with the sled purchase, which is why I considered these racks.
 In the past I’ve built my own racks using bulk plastics.
 Going fancy with the new machine, I bought two sets of these racks and learned quite a few lessons along the way.
 Read below to find out the good, the bad and the ugly about Ski-Doo board racks.

 These racks only carry skis or snowboards, not both.